-An exhibition, research residency and conference series curated by Joseph Grima/Space Caviar at V–A–C Zattere, Venice
+An exhibition, research residency and conference series curated by Joseph Grima and Space Caviar

-di Venezia, the project sets out to examine — and redefine — the public’s expectations of the architect and architects’ expectations of themselves.
-What if architecture was understood first and foremost as a form of husbandry of the natural and built environment?
-What if architects dealt primarily not with form but with integration, circularity, materiality and community?
-What if the materials needed to construct the buildings we inhabit were sourced locally rather than mined half a world away?
-Non-Extractive Architecture will engage individuals within and outside the field of architecture to create an open platform through which the current role of architecture can be debated, and new paths can be defined to leverage its potential as a positive force in shaping the future of the landscape, both urban and rural.
+The project sets out to examine — and redefine — the public’s expectations of the architect and architects’ expectations of themselves.
+What if architecture were understood first and foremost as a form of husbandry of the built and natural environments?
+What if we redesigned our economies to favour integration, circularity durability and social resilience through the towns and cities we build?
+What if the material supply chains behind environments we inhabit were visible and participatory rather than invisible and often exploitative?
+Non-Extractive Architecture will engage individuals within and outside the field of architecture to create an open platform through which the current role of architecture can be debated, and new paths can be defined to leverage its potential as a positive force in shaping the future of the landscape.

 Space Caviar is an architecture and research studio operating at the intersection of design, technology, politics and the public realm.
 Founded in 2013 by Joseph Grima and Tamar Shafrir, the office uses built work, exhibitions, publishing, writing and film to investigate and document contemporary modes of habitation and the spatialisation of social and political practice.

 Space Caviar’s work has been shown at the Venice Architecture Biennale, the Victoria and Albert Museum, Biennale Interieur, Vitra Design Museum and Nilufar Gallery, among others.

 The public programme brings together designers, material specialists, economists and theorists all working on the themes of Non-Extractive Architecture.
 This programming aims to activate the palazzo, online platform and workshop space through a broadcasting station and publishing initiative.

 Sign up to receive the Non-Extractive Architecture newsletter here